Wolfbrl/investment-tracker/README.md

 # investment-tracker
-A basic investment tracker built in Java
+A basic investment tracker built in Java, it uses a local database using SQLite.